7fffffff/linkgrabber/README.md

 (http://www.fatcow.com/free-icons) and licensed under the Creative Commons Attribution 3.0 License

-Files in vendor/angular are licensed under the MIT License (vendor/angular/LICENSE)
+Files in vendor/react are licensed under the apache-2.0 License (vendor/react/LICENSE)

 Files in vendor/bootstrap are licensed under the apache-2.0 license (vendor/bootstrap/LICENSE)